 Often times morning sickness or nausea happens because of gross smells.
 It could be from the garbage truck, someones breathe, or even the bathroom.
 No matter what the smell is it can make you sick.

 If you are not in a place where to can get away from the smell.
 Try carrying around a bag of lemon extract, rosemary, or peppermint around with you so when you are stuck in a bad smelling situation you can smell something fresh until you can leave the situation!

 14. Speak Your Mind (pregnant momma is in charge)

 Something as simple as telling your husband that his cologne makes you nauseous or someones food at work does can help with your morning sickness.
 Again it comes to your sense of smell.

-You can nicely ask the person if they can bring a different food to work or go eat somewhere else.
+You can nicely ask the person if they can bring different food to work or go to eat somewhere else.
 You are in charge.
 It is no fun to feel nauseous all the time.
 Don’t feel bad to ask people to change something for a little bit!

 15. Keep Track